 Copper jewelry has been worn for centuries and is still a great choice because of its warm color and the anecdotal evidence of how this metal can ease inflammation and pain.
-However, it can blacken or oxidize over time due to humidity in the air, dust, human touch, and certain chemicals.
-Have you noticed this, too, and wondering how to clean copper jewelry?
+However, it can blacken or oxidize over time due to humidity, dust, human touch, and certain chemicals.
+Have you noticed this, too, and wondered how to clean copper jewelry?
 A buildup of dirt and grime can tarnish your jewelry and make it look dull if left unattended.
-Therefore, it is important to store your copper jewelry safely and take good care to prevent this.
+Therefore, it is important to store your copper accessories safely and take good care to prevent this.

-Check out this article for quick solutions to clean your copper jewelry easily using household products.
+Check out this article for quick tricks and techniques to clean your copper jewelry easily using home remedies made with household products.

 In This Article